 Frequently Asked Questions

-The vast majority of our donations goes directly towards running our spay and neuter campaigns.
-A small amount of funding — approximately 5% — is required for administration fees (i.e. international wire fees) and to help maintain our digital services, including this website and advertising to help spread the word about our cause.
+100% of our donations goes directly towards running our spay and neuter campaigns.
+The Stray Animal Project board personally funds all administrative fees (i.e. international wire fees) and fees to maintain our digital services, including this website and advertising to help spread the word about our cause.
 The Stray Animal Project team is 100% composed of unpaid volunteers.

 We love all animals and are focusing on spay and neuter efforts for cats and dogs.
 In fact, dogs can have up to three litters per year, while cats can have up to five, so we’re able to save even more lives by including cats in our spay and neuter campaigns.